mdash12/NLP_Assignment_4/README.md

 1. Run with only Word Embeddings (remove `pos_inputs` and dependency structure.
 Removing dep structure can be done by setting `shortest_path = []` in `data.py`)
 2. Run with only Word + Pos embeddings
 3. Run with only Word + Dep structure

-## What to turn in?

-A single zip file containing the following files:

-1. model.py
-2. train_advanced.py
-3. train_lib.py
-4. basic_test_prediction.txt
-5. advanced_test_prediction_1.txt
-6. advanced_test_prediction_2txt
-7. advanced_test_prediction_3.txt

-`gdrive_link.txt` should have a link to the `serialization_dirs.zip` of your trained models.

-We will release the exact zip format on piazza in a couple of days but it should largely be the same as assignment 3.

-### Good Luck!